brenxm/Learnable/FunctionalRequirement_v0.1.md

       - Code blocks, math equations, and quoted messages must be rendered with distinctive styles as per design specifications.
     - **Table of Contents Access:**
       - A toggle button must be available to open and close the table of contents.
+      - It can also be accessed with left-to-right scroll gesture.
     - **Chat Assistant Functionality:**
       - The chat assistant must be accessible at any point during the lecture and display only the chat history relevant to the current topic.